MayMoonsley/penplot/README.md

 ## Building / Usage

-Build with `cargo +nightly build`.
+Build with `cargo build`.
 The program takes two command line arguments.
 The first is the filename of the code you want to run; the second is the filename you want the resulting image to be saved to.